What is Responsive Survey Design?

 Courses in Responsive Survey Design

-Offered in partnership with the Summer Institute in Survey Research Techniques, the RSD short courses combine an explanation of the basic principles of RSD with practical advice for implementation.
-The courses provide concrete examples of responsive designs.
+Offered in partnership with the Summer Institute in Survey Research Techniques, the RSD webinars combine an explanation of the basic principles of RSD with practical advice for implementation.
+The webinars provide concrete examples of responsive designs.
 These examples are drawn from a variety of settings, including face-to-face, telephone, web, and mixed-mode surveys.

 RSD has financial support available to those who qualify.
 A limited amount of funding is available to support program participants on a first come, first serve basis.
 Please complete an application to be considered for this funding.